afafbioinfo/IPANEMAP/README.md

       CCCAAAUGGG
       (x(....)x)

-indicates that two base pairs, corresponding to matching parentheses `(` and `)`, should always be respected by the sampling phase.
-Positions associated with `x`
+indicates that two base pairs, corresponding to matching parentheses `(` and `)`, should always be respected by the models.
-Any unpaired position, indicated by a dot `.`, is not constrained in the folding.
+Positions associated with `x` will be forced to remain unpaired, but positions associated with a dot `.` are not constrained in the folding.
-More complex features can be used, as described in the [Vienna package documentation](https://www.tbi.univie.ac.at/RNA/RNAfold.1.html).
+More complex constraints are available, as described in the [Vienna package documentation](https://www.tbi.univie.ac.at/RNA/RNAfold.1.html).

 ## Output